nejcselan19/plac/README.md

 # plac
-Web app for reservation of different places, based on beachvolley courts.
+[OLD] Web app for reservation of different places, based on beachvolley courts.